rubyatscale/code_ownership/README.md

 Check out `code_ownership_spec.rb` to see examples of how code ownership is used.

+There is also a [companion VSCode Extension]([url](https://github.com/bigrails/code-ownership-vscode)) for this gem.
+Just search `Gusto.code-ownership-vscode` in the VSCode Extension Marketplace.

 ## Usage: Declaring Ownership
 There are three ways to declare code ownership using this gem.
 ### Package-Based Ownership